sdelaserna/DH-110-Assignmen-8-Porfolio-and-Video-Pitch/README.md

-# DH 110 Assignment 8: Porfolio and Video Pitch
+# DH 110 Assignment 8: Portfolio and Video Pitch
 # Improving the Food Services for Students at College of the Desert
 By Stacey Amery Dela Serna